rmccurdy268/startup/README.md

 - **Pseudo-Authentification** - The Input box and login button currently work to get you into the next page.
 The info submitted here will later be used for authentification.

 - **Database** - The Past Workouts page is currently fake list of workouts.
 This list will later be pulled and accessed from the database.

+- **Web Service** - Web service calls will be done by the inspiration tab, which is currently displaying an inspirational quote stored in my repo as a placeholder.